juergmeier/Sentinel/KQL/Sentinel Remote Access Query.md

 ## Description

 Check remote access to Azure Systems / Portals
-Credits to Contributor: Juerg, Thanks Alex for the idea with his KQL Script.
+Credits to Contributor: Juerg, Thanks Alex for the idea with his KQL Script!

 ```kusto